 Automated Finishing Cuts Costs and Improves Consistency

-Leading vibratory finishing specialist PDJ Vibro will promote its comprehensive range of new and refurbished bowls, barrels and high energy centrifugal equipment, as well as the vast range of consumables on offer and the company’s repair and subcontract finishing services.
+Leading vibratory finishing specialist PDJ Vibro promoted its comprehensive range of new and refurbished bowls, barrels and high energy centrifugal equipment, as well as the vast range of consumables on offer and the company’s repair and subcontract finishing services.

 They ensure that deburring, descaling, edge breaking, surface finishing and superfinishing of components is carried out automatically to a high degree of repeatability that is unattainable when processing by hand.
 At the same time, parts can be degreased, rinsed, dried and pretreated for anodising, chemical blacking or painting.

 More than 120 machines are available for inspection at the supplier’s Bletchley headquarters, which houses a showroom, technical centre and demonstration facility.
 PLC dosing of additives, water metering and recirculation, automatic parts separation, drying and acoustic suppression can be supplied with the machines.
 In stock also are over 70 tonnes of the main consumable items, which run to over 6,000 varieties including ceramic and porcelain media, detergents and other compounds.

 PDJ Vibro can provide free process advice, which takes into account the number of parts to be finished per batch, frequency of production, drainage and noise issues, the size of components and how vulnerable they are to damage by impingement.
 Finishing trials and sample processing are also offered, along with flexible payment and buy-back solutions.

 If funding is not available for machine purchase, the company recommends its 24/7 subcontract finishing capacity.
 Around 35 million parts are processed annually.
 A collection and delivery service is provided, but customers can arrange their own transportation if preferred or even wait for the parts to be ready.